hatkiet/Module-14-belly-button-challenge/README.md

 <img width="1251" alt="sample_1273" src="https://github.com/hatkiet/belly-button-challenge/assets/154276115/b39d03e3-609d-453e-b3ea-8faeeee182c0">

 [7] Deployed the app to a free static page hosting service, such as GitHub Pages.
 Submited the links to our deployment and our GitHub repo.

+**Advanced Challenge Assignment (Optional with no extra points earning)**

+The following task is advanced and therefore optional.

+Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/. to plot the weekly washing frequency of the individual.

+You will need to modify the example gauge code to account for values ranging from 0 through 9.

+Update the chart whenever a new sample is selected.